 Most of us don’t grow up knowing our third cousins very well, unless we live in places where we have lots of distant extended family living all around us.

-This is why it is no surprise that people want to know more about third cousins and exactly how they are connected on their family tree.
+This is why it is no surprise that people want to know the definition of a third cousin and exactly how they are connected on their family tree.

 Note: You will find that a genealogical third cousin is often different than a third cousin DNA match: What is a Third Cousin DNA Match?